How do Period Hormones Control The Monthly Flow?

 If the egg is fertilized, prostaglandins are inhibited, and the menstrual phase does not occur…and the hormones of pregnancy are a whole additional story.

-This literally blew my mind.
-I was chatting with my girl, Erin Borbet, accupuncturist to the stars and guru of all that is hormone-related, about how I’ve always had extremely sore breasts in the week leading up to my period.
+POV: It’s 2020.
+I’ve been a Doctor of Physical Therapy 15+ years and had the first of my Board Certified Specializations for nearly 8 years.
+I was chatting with my girl, Erin Borbet, acupuncturist to the stars, and guru of all that is hormone-related, about how I’ve always had extremely sore breasts in the week leading up to my period.
 She was like “oh, that’s common, but not normal.”

 I was like… “I say that ALL THE TIME, but about incontnence and pelvic pain.
 Everybody ‘knows’ you are supposed to be uncomfortable before your period, right?”